Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Simulations

-{\bf Set Up.} To do a fair comparison we follow the same set up as in~\cite{BBKP22}, and in addition, we also use the data from~\cite{Be21} that was used in~\cite{BBKP22}.
-That is, for our simulations, we take the same 100 compatibility graphs $G_1,\ldots, G_{100}$, each with roughly~2000 vertices from~\cite{Be21,BBKP22}.
-As real medical data is unavailable to us for privacy reasons, the data from~\cite{Be21,BBKP22} was obtained by using the data generator from~\cite{PT21}.
+To allow a fair comparison we use the same set up as in~\cite{BBPY24}, and in addition, we also use the data from~\cite{Be21} that was used in~\cite{BBPY24}.
+That is, for our simulations, we take the same 100 compatibility graphs $G_1,\ldots, G_{100}$, each with roughly\footnote{The graphs $G_i$ might not have exactly 2000 vertices: depending on the specific number of countries that we consider, we may need {to} do some rounding in order for the countries to have the right sizes.} 2000 vertices from~\cite{Be21,BBPY24}.
+As real medical data is unavailable to us for privacy reasons, the data from~\cite{Be21} was obtained using the data generator from~\cite{PT21}.
 This data generator was used in many papers and is the most realistic synthetic data generator available; see also~\cite{DGGKMPT22}.

-For every $i\in \{1,\ldots,100\}$ we do as follows.
-For every $n\in \{4,\ldots,10\}$, we perform simulations for $n$ countries.
-We first partition $V(G_i)$ into the same $n$ sets $V_{i,1},\ldots, V_{i,n}$ as in~\cite{BBKP22} of equal size ${2000}/{n}$ (subject to rounding), so $V_{i,p}$ is the set of patient-donor pairs of country~$p$.
-For round~1, we construct a compatibility graph~$G_i^1$ as a subgraph of $G_i$ of size roughly~$500$.
-We add the remaining patient-donor pairs of $G_i$ as vertices by a uniform distribution between the remaining rounds.

-Starting with $G_i^1(n)$ we run a IKEP of 24 rounds in total.
+We use every $G_i$ ($i\in \{1,\ldots,100\}$) as the basis to perform simulations for $n$ countries, where we let $n=4,\ldots,10$.
+In order to do this, we first consider the case where all countries have equal size.
+That is, we partition the vertices $V_i$ of the graph $G_i$ into the same $n$ sets $V_{i,1},\ldots, V_{i,n}$ as in~\cite{BBPY24} which are of equal size ${2000}/{n}$ (subject to rounding), so $V_{i,p}$ is the set of patient-donor pairs of country~$p$.
+For round~1, we construct a compatibility graph~$G_i^1(n)$ as a subgraph of $G_i$ of size roughly~$500$.
+We add the remaining patient-donor pairs of $G_i$ as vertices by a uniform distribution between the remaining rounds $2,\ldots,24$.
+So, starting with $G_i^1(n)$, we run an IKEP of 24 rounds in total.
 This gives us 24 compatibility graphs $G_i^1(n),\ldots, G_i^{24}(n)$.
-Just as in~\cite{BBKP22}, any patient-donor pair, whose patient is not helped within four rounds, will be automatically deleted from the pool.
+As in~\cite{BBPY24}, any patient-donor pair whose patient is not helped within four rounds will automatically be deleted from the pool.

+We also consider a situation where countries have different sizes.
+We note that there are numerous ways one could allow for differently sized countries.
+However, we follow the approach of~\cite{BBPY24}, as this allows us to compare the results with those for $\ell=2$.
+That is, we consider the same 100 compatibility graphs {$G_1,\ldots,G_{100}$} as before; the only difference is that we now partition each $V_i$ into the same $n$ sets $V_{i,1},\ldots, V_{i,n}$ as in~\cite{BBPY24}, such that